 BUS180 Global Challenges II.
-Dilemmas and Business Opportunities
+Environmental, Social and Governance Challenges in Business

 Check for course changes due to the coronavirus outbreak on Canvas and StudentWeb.

 Showing course contents for the educational year starting in 2021 .

 Course responsible: Thore Larsgård

 ECTS credits: 5

 Faculty: School of Economics and Business

 This course starts in August block.
 This course has teaching/evaluation in August block.